 Vegetables Consumed Per Day Among All High School Students, Past Week ■ None ■ < 1 per day ■ 1 per day ■ 2 per day ■ 3+ per day 5% 23% 35% 18% 19% During the past week, about three-quarters of students ate vegetables at least one time per day (72%); 5% did not have any.
-One in five students ate vegetables at least three times per day during the past week.
-Consumption of three or more vegetables per day does not differ by sex, grade level, or sexual orientation / gender identity.
-Students of color are significantly more likely to eat three or more vegetables per day during the previous week compared to white, non- Hispanic students. vegetables however, th consumptic consumption of three or per day has significantly in ere was no change in vege on between 2017 and 201 low the HV2020 goal of 20 ncreased; etable 9 and it A te Vegetables Three or More Times P er Day, Past Week - - • HV2020 Goal (20%)
+One in five students ate vegetables at least three times per day during the past week. grade level, or sexual orio Consumption of three or more vegetables per day does not differ by sex, grade level, or sexual orientation / gender identity.
+Students of color are significantly more likely to eat three or more vegetables per day during the previous week compared to white, non- Hispanic students. vegetables pe however, there consumption l onsumption of three or r day has significantly in e was no change in vege between 2017 and 201 v the HV2020 goal of 20 ncreased; etable 9 and it A te Vegetables Three or More Times P er Day, Past Week - •HV2020 Goal (20%)